-More specifically, based on their (intended) activities, fintech businesses may, in particular, fall within the scope of the Banking Act ("BA") (if engaging in activities involving the professional acceptance of deposits from the public or the public solicitation of deposit-taking; see question 3.2), the Anti-Money Laundering Act ("AMLA") (if active as a so-called "financial intermediary", e.g. in connection with payment instruments, payment systems, individual portfolio management or lending activities; see question 4.5), the Collective Investment Schemes Act ("CISA") (if issuing or managing investment funds or engaging in other activities relating to collective investment schemes), the Financial Market Infrastructure Act ("FinMIA") (if acting as a financial market infrastructure, e.g. a multilateral trading facility), the Financial Institutions Act ("FinIA") (if acting as a securities firm, as an asset manager or trustee, see further below), the Financial Services Act ("FinSA") (if engaging in so-called "financial services for clients", e.g. investment advisory services) or the Insurance Supervision Act ("ISA") (if acting as an insurer or insurance intermediary).
-Moreover, inter alia, the Consumer Credit Act ("CCA"), the Data Protection Act ("DPA") as well as the National Bank Act may apply.
+More specifically, based on their (intended) activities, fintech businesses may, in particular, fall within the scope of the Banking Act ("BA") (if engaging in activities involving the professional acceptance of deposits from the public or the public solicitation of deposit-taking or engaging in collective custody of cryptocurrencies; see questions 3.2 and 3.3), the Anti-Money Laundering Act ("AMLA") (if active as a so-called "financial intermediary", e.g. in connection with payment instruments, payment systems, individual portfolio management or lending activities; see question 4.5), the Collective Investment Schemes Act ("CISA") (if issuing or managing investment funds or engaging in other activities relating to collective investment schemes), the Financial Market Infrastructure Act ("FinMIA") (if acting as a financial market infrastructure, e.g. a multilateral trading facility), the Financial Institutions Act ("FinIA") (if acting as a securities firm, as an asset manager or trustee, see further below), the Financial Services Act ("FinSA") (if engaging in so-called "financial services for clients", e.g. investment advisory services) or the Insurance Supervision Act ("ISA") (if acting as an insurer or insurance intermediary).
+Moreover, inter alia, the Consumer Credit Act ("CCA"), the Data Protection Act ("DPA") as well as the National Bank Act ("NBA") may apply.